Software Development

 Tailors

 If you look at Huntsman suit tailors on Savile Row they have an interesting website where you can click Made to Order and customize almost everything.
 This feature was easy to write and I used an AI image generator to make the drawings of the clothing styles.
-I approached some tailors locally and they said this is exactly what they wanted plus some kind of zoom/facetime scheme for remote consultations.
+I approached some tailors locally and they said this is exactly what they wanted plus some kind of zoom/facetime booking for remote consultations.

 Design examples

-Let's look at a website award site.
+Let's look at a web design award site.
 Here are some nominees we can mercilessly review using the conceptual design skills we just learned.
-They have examples of best design in shopping carts, booking pages, everything if you look around.
+You can use DevTools in Chrome or Inspect in FireFox to see responsive mode (a phone/tablet screen).

-The purpose of this site is a portfolio showcase for interior/exterior designers and the website itself was created by an agency so I'm reviewing the website not the business.
+The purpose of this site is a portfolio showcase for interior/exterior designers and the website itself was created by an agency so I'm reviewing the (April 2025) website not the business.

 The purpose of this site is a freelance web designer showcasing a portfolio.

 Another site where the desktop version is broken, here it is missing the color highlighting on the logo and text that the mobile version has.
 The scroll circle concept on mobile is broken it shows you've fully scrolled after the first page but there's multiple more scrolls left as you end up jumping to every other page.
-The menu is now a useless concept if you're just going to scroll through the whole site.
+The menu is now a useless concept if you're just going to scroll through the whole site tree.
 Desktop view if you click on service the case study hijacks the pointer with this gigantic floating box preview which is awful.
 The contact page is amusing: 'Contact us for crime prevention service' wait, what?
 I can summon Batman?
 No mention of cyber security in the service section.
 There's terms and conditions you have to agree to before submitting the contact form which is strange but maybe law in Japan.
-Their website design work in the portfolio is pretty good I would have made that the focus of the site and eliminated all the eye searing infinity scrolling animations and pointer hijacking garbage.
+Their website design work in the portfolio is pretty good I would have made that the focus of the site and eliminated all the eye searing infinity scrolling animations and pointer hijacking.

 They are recruiting so if you're in Japan do a complete conceptual design analysis of this site and offer to fix it if they hire you.